andfanilo/lyon2/docs/mlops.md

     CMD ["python", "app.py"]
     ```

-    - To run the building of the image, run `docker build -t td ./`
+    - To run the building of the image, run `docker build -t td:0.1 ./`
-        - the `-t` is the label and tag of the image.
+        - the `-t` is the name (`td`) and tag (`0.1`) of the image.
-        - the `./` specifies the folder which contains the `Dockerfile` to build.
-You should already be in the said folder.
+        - the `./` specifies the current folder which contains the `Dockerfile` to build.
+If you're not in the folder, point to the path accordingly.
-    - Make sure the new `td` image was created.
+    - Make sure the new `td:0.1` image was created.
 What is the size of the image?
-The command is similar to one used in a previous section.
-    - Run your new image!
-The command is similar to one used in a previous section.
+    - Run your new image and verify the code in `app/app.py` runs correctly.
     - Docker build work in layers.
 Try to add dependencies in the `requirements.txt` file.
 When you rerun the same `build` command, do you notice something in the print output?
-You should see ` ---> Using cache` appear in particular places, telling you it didn't start the build from scratch.
+        - You should see ` ---> Using cache` appear in particular places, telling you it didn't start the build from scratch.
-        - Useful when you have Dockerfiles with around 100 commands [like the Kaggle/python one](https://github.com/Kaggle/docker-python/blob/main/Dockerfile.tmpl)

 !!! danger "Challenge"
-    - Create a Docker image which copies your `Pyspark` Jupyter notebooks and the `pyspark` + `jupyter` dependencies.
-When opened, a Jupyter lab server should run, all your Pyspark projects at the root that I can immediately `Run All`. _In theory, all you need to do afterwards is send me the built image_
+    - Create a Docker image which contains a copy of any of your Jupyter notebooks and installs the `jupyterlab` dependency.
+When the container runs, a Jupyter lab server should run.
+I should be able to access every notebook at the root.
-        - NB: I tried using [this image](https://hub.docker.com/r/jupyter/pyspark-notebook) but couldn't get to work it out.
-I managed to install Java 8 in a Python image but it's a bit complicated...so feel free to jump the question if you spend more than 1h building the answer
+    - Mount a folder with Jupyter notebooks into a volume.
+Check any edit you do on a notebook in the container is stored on your disk.
+        - Instead of copying files into the image, you can bind a folder into a container as a volume.
+For example `-v $PWD:/tmp/working` will mount the current directory into the `/tmp/working` folder in the container.

 ### c.
 Your first docker-compose